 IX.
 Submission Procedures and HRPP Processes

-Number Effective Date Page
+Effective Date: Supersession: P age SOP# 9

-SOP# 9 1/21/2019 1 of 1
+1/21/2019 7/30/2015 1 of 1

-All proposals to conduct research involving human research participants must be submitted to the UCCS IRB (https://uccs.my.irbmanager.com/Login.aspx).All members of the research team must complete CITI training and/or other training required by the UCCS IRB.
+All proposals to conduct research involving human research participants must be submitted to the UCCS IRB (https://uccs.my.irbmanager.com/Login.aspx).All members of the research team must provide verification of CITI training and other training required by the UCCS IRB.
 No protocol will be reviewed if the investigator and the entire research team have not successfully completed initial or refresher training within three years.